-The types of personal and/or sensitive information that we collect may include your name, address, other contact details, information about your racial or ethnic origin, religious beliefs or affiliations, sexual orientation or practices, criminal record, health information and other such information that is relevant for us to provide our products and services to you in the manner that you have requested, or to comply with the Law.
+The types of personal and/or sensitive information that we collect may include your name, address, other contact details, information about your racial or ethnic origin, religious beliefs or affiliations, sexual orientation or practices, health information and other such information that is relevant for us to provide our supports and services to you in the manner that you have requested, or to comply with our legal requirements.

 We collect your personal and/or sensitive information for any one or more of the following reasons:

-- providing our products or services to you and to ensure they meet your requirements;
+• providing our supports or services to you and to ensure they meet your requirements;

-- analysing our services and client needs with a view to developing new and/or improved services.
+• analysing our services and participants’ needs with a view to developing new and/or improved services.

 Star Community Care doesn’t give identifying information to other agencies, organisations or anyone else unless one of the following applies:

 - it is required by law or is necessary to protect the rights or property of our organisation or any other individual